evkx/evkx.github.io/content/models/porsche/macan/Macan_Turbo/_index.md

 ## Performance

-With overboost, the Porsche Macan Turbo reaches a maximum power of 470 kW (639 hp / 630 bhp).
-Without overboost, it provides a strong 430 kW (585 hp / 577 bhp).
-The maxium torque is at 1130 Nm (834 lb-ft).
-This powerhouse can accelerate from 0 to 100 km/h (0 to 62 mph) in just 3.3 seconds and reaches a top speed of 260 km/h (162 mph), showcasing its impressive performance.
+The Porsche Taycan GTS Sport Turismo delivers impressive performance with a maximum power of 470 kW (639 hp / 630 bhp) when using overboost.
+Without overboost, it still offers a robust 430 kW (585 hp / 577 bhp).
+The vehicle generates a maximum torque of 1130 Nm (834 lb-ft), enabling it to accelerate from 0 to 100 km/h (0 to 62 mph) in just 3.3 seconds and reach a top speed of 260 km/h (162 mph).

 ## Battery, Range, and Charging